Jimmydalecleveland/gatsby3-blog/src/markdown-pages/cross-env-for-environment-variables.md

 }
 ```

-On Mac OS, and Linux, this is a very common way to set environment variables, but we need to make a small tweak for this to work on Windows (unless you are using Bash on Windows or another substitute).
+On Mac OS and Linux this is a very common way to set environment variables, but we need to make a small tweak for this to work on Windows (unless you are using Bash on Windows or another substitute).

 _**Note:** You could use `--mode=production` as a flag for Webpack in particular, but this is just a general common example._